dtoebe/Logseq-GPSI/pages/Proj%3A ClearPath Strategy.md

 	- Consume all data through #kafka
 		- Then we can have a "router" push to #GPSI or #ClearPath
 		- If we could have 360 consume the same shape of data for both #GPSI and #ClearPath
-		- This would make the 360 platform be the single pane of glass that [[Channel Partners]]
+		- This would make the 360 platform be the single pane of glass that [[Channel Partners]] want -